-Historically, any liberation movement and struggle is often precipitated by an apparent [acute] lack or outright violation of basic human, social, political and economic liberties of the many – the oppressed majority of the population – at the brute hands of the few people with and in power and who, by virtue of controlling the State and its organs, therefore control its instruments of coercion and violence and as such, certainly have a monopoly on State violence and a near monopoly on [general] violence on the population.
+Historically, any liberation movement and struggle is often precipitated by an apparent [acute] lack or outright violation of basic human, social, political and economic liberties of the many – the oppressed majority of the population – at the brutal hands of the few people with and in power who, by virtue of controlling the State and its organs, therefore control its instruments of coercion and violence.
+And as such, certainly have a monopoly on State violence and a near monopoly on (general) violence on (against) the population.

-With a monopoly on [both] power and [the] instruments of [State] violence, those with and in power tend to resort to and institute draconian and coercive measures they think and see and deem fit – in the grand scheme of protecting their personal and vested interests against/[from] the general public – and as such, restrict or in many cases outrightly deny and/or ban basic freedoms of [common sense] such as of speech and expression, and particularly wherein, it is not in line with their ideology, that is, the ideology of the ruling class – the power structure and their [its] interests.
+With a monopoly on [both] power and [the] instruments of [State] violence, those with and in power tend to resort to, and institute draconian and coercive measures they think and see and deem fit – in the grand scheme of protecting their personal and vested interests – against/[from] the general public.
+Consequently, they restrict or in many cases, outrightly deny and/or ban basic freedoms [of common sense] such as of speech and expression; and particularly wherein, it is not in line with their ideology, that is, the ideology of the ruling class – the power structure and their [its] interests.

-With that in mind, it must be stated that, all so-called liberation movements and struggles, world over, tend to have one thing in common: they seek to replace what they so vehemently allege is a hideously an oppressive social, economic and power structure and the status-quo with their own but equally, if not worse, repressive social, economic and power structure and status-quo.
-They all have a common tendency and are enthusiastically motivated by the itching urge to stifle and eventually destroy the existing social, economic structure and class and creating and replacing it with their own privileged class, extremely loyal and subservient and does serve the interests of the ruling power structure uncritically.
+With that in mind, it must be stated that, all so-called liberation movements and struggles, the world over, tend to have one thing in common: they seek to replace what they so vehemently allege is a hideously an oppressive social, economic and power structure and the status-quo with their own but equally, if not worse, repressive social, economic and power structure and status-quo.
+They all have a common tendency and are enthusiastically motivated by the itching urge to stifle and eventually destroy the existing social, economic structure and class, creating and replacing it with their own privileged class, extremely loyal and subservient, that does serve the interests of the ruling power structure uncritically.

-In the context of Africa and its entire history of liberation – foremost, as a concept and thus as movements and struggles – and it remains rather largely the norm than the exception today – that so-called liberation movements and struggles, have truly never been and are truly never about the liberation and freedoms of the [ordinary] people, that’s, the so-called masses – the common people – more than they have always been and are about the liberation and freedoms of the few movers and influencers and shakers or downright coercers within the liberation movements and struggles and their own henchmen and women.
+In the context of Africa and its entire history of liberation – foremost, as a concept and thus as movements and struggles – and it remains rather largely the norm than the exception today – that so-called liberation movements and struggles, have truly never been (and are truly never) about the liberation and freedoms of the [ordinary] people, that is, the so-called masses – the common people; more than they have always been and are about the liberation and freedoms of the few movers and influencers and shakers or downright coercers within the liberation movements and struggles and their own henchmen and women.

-It is often the common people, the public, who suffer the most and bear the brunt of this kind vicious cycle of violence motivated, more than anything else, by power struggles and power acquisition.
-And at the heart of which, being largely the desire for unrestrained power to allow for unrestrained theft of national resources and primitive accumulation of wealth at such a grand scale by, often a few individuals – a vicious, vindictive and quite frankly, criminal cabal – who are at the top and therefore control the so-called liberation movements, who ensure that everyone else is their servant and that everyone works to fulfil their deluded visions of primitive accumulation of wealth and theft of national resources.
+It is often the common people – the masses – who suffer the most and bear the brunt of this kind vicious cycle of violence motivated, more than anything else, by power struggles and power acquisition.
+At the heart of which, being largely the desire for unrestrained power to allow for unrestrained theft of national resources and primitive accumulation of wealth at such a grand scale by, often a few individuals – a vicious, vindictive and quite frankly, criminal cabal – at the top who therefore control the so-called liberation movements and struggles.
+They ensure that everyone else is their servant and works to fulfill their deluded agenda of primitive accumulation of wealth and the wanton theft of national resources.